tinylog-org/tinylog/readme.md

 Build tinylog
 -------------

-tinylog requires Maven 3.5 and JDK 9 for building.
-The generated JARs are compatible with Java 6 and higher.
+tinylog requires Maven 3.5 and JDK 10 for building.
+Newer JDKs cannot compile legacy code for older Java versions, and older JDKs cannot compile new features for the latest Java versions.

 Build command:

 	mvn clean install

 A new folder "target" with Javadoc documentation and all JARs will be created in the root directory.
+The generated JARs contain Java 6 byte code and are compatible with any JRE 7 and higher as well as with Android API level 1 and higher.

 License
 -------